Perdiz Selvática

 Distribution

-Andean Region: The Andean region of Colombia is a key area where the Tawny-faced Quail is known to occur.
+Andean Region: The Andean region is a key area where the Tawny-faced Quail is known to occur.
 Within the Andean region, this species can be found in various altitudinal zones, including montane forests, cloud forests, and areas with dense vegetation.
-The quails may inhabit both the Eastern and Western Andes slopes in Colombia, where suitable habitats with adequate cover and food resources are available.
+The quails may inhabit both the eastern and western Andes slopes where proper habitats with adequate cover and food resources are available.

-Central Andes: In the Central Andes of Colombia, the Tawny-faced Quail may be present in certain areas characterized by suitable vegetation and environmental conditions.
+Central Andes: The Tawny-faced Quail may be present in certain areas characterized by suitable vegetation and environmental conditions.
 This region includes departments like Caldas, Quindio, Risaralda, and Tolima, where the quail's habitat preferences align with the local ecosystems.

-The Western Andes region of Colombia provides another habitat for the Tawny-faced Quail.
-Departments like Antioquia, Choco, and Valle del Cauca in the Western Andes may host populations of this species, particularly in areas with appropriate vegetation structure and food availability.
+The Western Andes region provides another habitat for the Tawny-faced Quail.
+Departments like Antioquia, Chocó, and Valle del Cauca with host populations in areas with appropriate vegetation structure and food availability.

 Taxonomy